Back

 A relatively

-new fiber on the market (about 8 years) is called Sorona®, or Smartstrand®
+new fiber on the market (about 12 years or so) is also called Sorona®, or Smartstrand®

 by Mohawk™, and is a

-polymer made from corn (Actually it was originally invented back in the 1940's).
-Invented
+polymer derived from corn (Actually it was originally invented back in the 1940's).

 Should you buy

-better than any other carpet on the market today, the perhaps you might want
+well or maybe better than other fibers on the market today, then perhaps you might want

-to consider buying this product.
+to consider buying a carpet made with Sorona.
 If you want your carpet to last as long as

-possible and still resists stains and cleans easily then I suggest you buy a
+possible and still resist stains and clean easily then I suggest you buy a

 carpet made from Nylon.
 Learn more about Nylon